Lujendo/kisigua/DETAILED_PROJECT_SUMMARY.md

 **🌟 The Kisigua platform is FULLY OPERATIONAL and successfully connects communities with local resources! 🌱**

-**🚀 Live at https://kisigua.com with complete functionality, real data, and file uploads working perfectly! ✨**
+**🚀 Live at https://kisigua.info-eac.workers.dev with complete functionality, real data, and ALL IMAGE FEATURES working perfectly! ✨**

+**🔥 LATEST UPDATE: Critical image display issues RESOLVED - all file management features now working flawlessly! 📸**